 Looking for a unique honeymoon destination to remember for years and decades to come?
 Look no further!
 There are many great hidden beaches, islands, and luxury boutique hotels to discover in Zanzibar.
 From romantic beachside dinners to isolated bandas and private beach escapes, there’s an endless amount of romance on offer!

 8. To visit Stone Town’s vibrant market streets

 A visit to Stone Town is sure to be filled with vibrant colours, an aroma of spices, friendly locals and plenty of chaos!
 As you walk the streets you will notice the locals chime in as they greet visitors with a friendly Jambo or Hakuna Matata.
-The liveliest part of town is of course the local markets, filled with all sorts of spices, fruits, vegetables and meats to attract locals and visitors alike.
+The liveliest part of town is, of course, the local markets.
+These are filled with all sorts of spices, fruits, vegetables and meats to attract locals and visitors alike.